mohamed1205/Power-BI-project-2/README.md

 # Power-BI-project-2
 Use Power BI to clean and explore data with visualizations.

-##Project: Data professional survey breakdown
+Project: Data professional survey breakdown
-Tool: Power BI

 I go in several steps to obtain the answer that I need